zacniewski/how-to-dockerize-a-django-app/README.md

 db-1                        | 2025-08-26 11:08:59.828 UTC [64] LOG:  database system was shut down at 2025-08-26 11:08:59 UTC
 db-1                        | 2025-08-26 11:08:59.837 UTC [1] LOG:  database system is ready to accept connections
 ```

+- now, when we visit the `http://0.0.0.0:8000`, we should see the Django project starting page